bitwalker/rustcalc/README.md

 A tiny command line calculator built in Rust for a code challenge.

 It supports `+`, `-`, `/`, `*`, and `^` operators, as well as the
 usage of `-` as negation.
-It does not currently work on floating point numbers, and division results in truncated integer values, so there is an improvement to be made there once I sort out how I want to handle that in the parser.
+You can provide integers or floating point numbers of arbitrary precision.

 ## Usage (from binary)